javascript-tutorial/en.javascript.info/1-js/3-object-basics/6-object-toprimitive/article.md

 That said, there are still valid reasons why we should know how it works.

 - The `alert(user)` kind of output is still used for logging and debugging.
-- The built-in `toString` method of objects allows to get the type of almost anything.
 - Sometimes it just happens (on mistake?), and we should understand what's going on.

 ## ToPrimitive